TheonlyIcebear/Bloxflip-Smart-Bet/README.md

 To edit the configuration simply go into the config.json file.
 - The multiplier is the point at which the program will auto bet at
 - The bet amount is the amount of robux to bet each time
+- Games averaged is the amount of games the program will check
 - Your authorization is the token used on bloxflip to place bets.
 To get your own auth go onto bloxflip press inspect element and go into the console.
 Then paste the following code
 ```
 localStorage.getItem('_DO_NOT_SHARE_BLOXFLIP_TOKEN')